sfazliddinov385/automated-identity-attack-detection-response/README.md

 The final step verifies that the response actually happened by searching Splunk for Windows Security Event ID `4725`, which is generated when an account is disabled.

-> **Project status:** Successfully completed and tested end to end on August 20, 2026.

 ![Final Shuffle SOAR workflow](evidence/07-final-workflow-architecture.png)